 Obstetrics & Gynecology - IVF & Infertility

-Dr. Najib Dagher started his medical studies in Bordeaux – France and obtained his MD degree from Odessa State Medical University where he also completed his residency in Obstetrics and Gynecology as well as REPRODUCTIVE ENDOCRINOLOGY - HUMAN REPRODUCTION - Infertility & IVF in 2006.
+Dr. Najib Dagher started his medical studies in Bordeaux – France.
+He obtained his MD degree and then a specialty in Obstetrics and Gynecology as well as REPRODUCTIVE ENDOCRINOLOGY - HUMAN REPRODUCTION - Infertility & IVF in 2006.

 He then pursued his carrier in many Hospitals in Lebanon.
-In addition, he occupied in 2007 - 2012 the position of medical and administrative assistant of the chairman of the board of the “Clinique Du Levant” hospital in Beirut.
-Also, in 2013 Dr. Dagher started to work in Erbil as Medical director & specialist in Gynecology – Obstetrics and erectile dysfunction in men, at “Lebanon Global Clinic”, Erbil - Kurdistan - Iraq.
+He occupied in 2007 - 2012 the position of medical and administrative assistant of the chairman of the board of the “Clinique Du Levant” hospital in Beirut.
+Also, in 2013 Dr. Dagher started to work in Erbil as Medical director & specialist in Gynecology – Obstetrics and erectile dysfunction in men, at “Lebanon Global Clinic”, Erbil-Kurdistan-Iraq.

 Success with new technologies